Southwest Michigan Esports League Information

 How do we get involved?

-Berrien RESA will be coordinating a high school esports league for Southwest Michigan!
+Berrien RESA coordinates a high school esports league for Southwest Michigan!
 This will allow local teams to play each other in a safe school controlled environment.
 We are nationally affiliated with the North American Scholastic Esports Federation (NASEF.org).

 What are the district responsibilities?